Upper bounds for the regularity of powers of edge ideals of graphs: Introduction

-Let $G$ be a finite simple graph on the vertex set $\{x_1, \ldots, x_n\}$ and $I(G) := (\{x_ix_j \mid \{i,j\} \in E(G)\}) \subset \K[x_1, \ldots, x_n]$ be the edge ideal corresponding to the graph $G$.
+Let $G$ be a finite simple graph without isolated vertices on the vertex set $\{x_1, \ldots, x_n\}$ and $I(G) := (\{x_ix_j \mid \{x_i,x_j\} \in E(G)\}) \subset \K[x_1, \ldots, x_n]$ be the edge ideal corresponding to the graph $G$.
 It is known that $\reg(I(G)^q) = 2q + b$ for some $b$ and $q \geq q_0$.
 There are very few classes of graphs for which $b$ and $q_0$ are known.
 We refer the reader to \cite{BBH17} and the references cited there for a review of results in the literature in this direction.
 While the aim is to obtain the linear polynomial corresponding to $\reg(I(G)^q)$, it seems unlikely that a single combinatorial invariant will represent the constant term for all graphs.
 This naturally give rise to two directions of research.
-One, to obtain linear polynomials for particular classes of graphs.
-Two, to obtain upper and lower bounds for $\reg(I(G)^q)$ using combinatorial invariants associated to the graph $G$.
+One direction is to obtain linear polynomials for particular classes of graphs.
+Another direction is to obtain upper and lower bounds for $\reg(I(G)^q)$ using combinatorial invariants associated to the graph $G$.
 It was proved by Beyarslan, H\`a and Trung that $2q + \nu(G) - 1 \leq \reg(I(G)^q)$ for all $q \geq 1$, where $\nu(G)$ denotes the induced matching number of $G$, \cite{selvi_ha}.
 In \cite{jayanthan}, the authors along with Narayanan proved that for a bipartite graph $G$, $\reg(I(G)^q) \leq 2q + \cochord(G) - 1$ for all $q \geq 1$, where $\cochord(G)$ denote the co-chordal cover number of $G$.
 There is no general upper bound known for powers of edge ideals of arbitrary graphs.
 Therefore, one may ask: \begin{enumerate} \item[Q1.]
-Does there exist a graph invariant of $G$, say $\rho(G)$, such that $\reg(I(G)^q) \leq 2q + \rho(G)$ for all $q \geq 1$? \item[Q2.]
+Does there exists a function $\rho: \{\text{ finite simple graphs }\} \rightarrow \mathbb{N}$ such that for any given graph $G$, $\reg(I(G)^q) \leq 2q + \rho(G)$ for all $q \geq 1$. \item[Q2.]
 Can one obtain the linear polynomial corresponding to $\reg(I(G)^q)$ for various classes of graphs? \end{enumerate} This paper evolves around these two questions.

+The first main result of the paper answers Question Q1.
+We prove that if the numerical function $\rho$ satisfies certain properties, then an upper bound as in Q1 is true: